 Clearance around doors must be 48-60 inches, depending on which way our library doors open.
-That means we wouldn’t want to put displays, tables, or even signage too close to our entrance/exit doorways.
+That means we don’t want to put displays, tables, or even portable signage too close to our entrance/exit doorways.

 403.5.1 Clear Width.
 Except as provided in 403.5.2 and 403.5.3, the clear width of walking surfaces shall be 36 inches minimum.

-In my school library, the areas between tables were too narrow when students were seated, but because there was ample wheelchair access to and around the end tables on either side of the library, I did not consider this a barrier to be eliminated.
-Be sure, when your library tables are fully seated, that a wheelchair can still maneuver to other areas of the library.
+In my school library, the areas between tables were too narrow when students were seated, but because there was ample wheelchair access around the end tables on either side of the library, I did not consider this a barrier to be eliminated.
+Make sure, when your library tables are fully seated, that a wheelchair can still maneuver to the other areas of the library.

 Approach to Tables, Computers, and Other Seating

 802.1.3 Depth.
 Where a wheelchair space can be entered from the front or rear, the wheelchair space shall be 48 inches deep minimum. … public schools must provide learning environments with counters and workspaces accommodating students seated in wheelchairs.